List of Zoey 101 characters: Charles W. Rivers

 Charles W. Rivers (Christopher Murray) is the Dean of PCA.
 He is married to his overbearing wife and spends a lot of money on video games.
 He and Zoey often have different ideas on things, like vending machines.
 His full name, as shown in "Spring Fling," was "Charles W. Rivers" which appears on a sign next to Dana and is seen after the girls ask Dean Rivers about putting up a fundraiser.
 However, in "Quinn's Alpaca", his wife calls him "Carl".
 He likes lions, but was attacked by one in "Fake Roommate".
 He was also a student at PCA, and it is revealed he won the PCA golf tournament when he was a senior.

 Dean Rivers did not appear in Zoey 102, although it was revealed that he had been caught embezzling tuition money from PCA students, which ultimately led to the school shutting down.

 Kazu

 Kazu (Brian Tee) is a Japanese-American from Alabama.
 He is the manager of PCA's restaurant Sushi Rox, which is accidentally burned down but later rebuilt.
 He makes his first appearance in "Webcam".
 He later appears in "People Auction" and "Hot Dean", and makes cameo appearances in "Quarantine" and "Quinn Misses the Mark".

 In Zoey 102, it is revealed that Sushi Rox had closed down for good after PCA was shut down.
 Kazu was revealed to have a son with his own sushi food truck, who catered Quinn and Logan's wedding at PCA.

 Margeret Crocker

-Margeret Crocker (Mariah Sussman) appears in Seasons 3 and 4 and replaces Francine Krutcher, who is in Seasons 1–2.
+Margeret Crocker (Carla Renata) appears in Seasons 3 and 4 and replaces Francine Krutcher, who is in Seasons 1–2.
 She is seen several times taking care of Zoey and Michael and takes care of Zoey in "The Curse of PCA."